theharshitkumar/catalystcoder-awake/content/posts/awesome-social-media-icon-design.md

 }
 ```

-Note:- If minified version doesn't work try and use the full version.
+**Note**:- If minified version doesn't work try and use the full version.

-Note:- This code is royalty/copyright free for personal as well as for non-profit use.
-Commercial use is not allowed.
+**Note:- This code is royalty/copyright free for personal as well as for non-profit use.
+Commercial use is not allowed.**